braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/punchh.md

 ![][12]

 Property filters can be added to further filter the triggering event.
-For example, the message should only be triggered when a customer triggers the “checkins_gift” event where the approved event property is `true`.
+For example, the message should only be triggered when a customer triggers the "checkins_gift" event where the approved event property is `true`.
 This is an optional feature that may not be applicable to all use cases.

 #### Segmentation